JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 ## Mapped Locations

 Allows you to override a location with an icon.
 It validates if the current path **starts with** the value and replaces it with the icon if there's a match.
-To avoid issues with nested overrides, oh-my-posh will sort the list of mapped locations before doing a replacement.
+To avoid issues with nested overrides, Oh My Posh will sort the list of mapped locations before doing a replacement.

 - mapped_locations_enabled: `boolean` - replace known locations in the path with the replacements before applying the